 Even the most well behaved of animals is known to push their luck in sneaking something extra, and there might be times in which you find your dog has either sneaked some fish out of the kitchen somehow or swindled someone into giving them something extra from their plate.

 Perhaps most crucially, if you are worried your dog has eaten raw fish, you’re strongly advised to get them to the vet as soon as possible.

 Raw fish is home to bacteria and the risk of salmonella and overall poses far too many risks to your dog’s health to be left untreated.

-You might well find that your pet’s body rejects the raw fish overall, and that they vomit and get tummy upset.
-Keep some fresh water by for your dog if that happens.
+You might well find that your pet’s body rejects the raw fish overall and that they vomit and get tummy upset.
+Keep some fresh water for your dog if that happens.

 Onions and garlic are toxic to dogs in even quite small doses, and although the immediate health risks are low, these are not substances you want to allow to build up in your pet.

 Also, keep in mind if the fish your dog has eaten contained any bones.
 If so, definitely consider contacting your vet once again, or at least keep an eye on your dog.

 The bones can be prickly and nasty and are no more safe for dogs to eat than they would be for a human being.

 However, if it’s just some plain or even battered fish your dog has eaten – or even some spilled sardines or tuna – you have nothing to fear.

 The health risks from a batter, salt, rich sauces and the like are long term ones, so a one-off act of misbehavior from your dog is more an issue of discipline than of veterinary involvement.